Worshipful Company of Butchers: Other links

-The Butchers' connections with the local area remain strong, many Liverymen working at Smithfield Market.
+The Butchers' connections with the local area remain strong, with many Liverymen working at Smithfield Market.

-The Butchers' Hall and St Bartholomew's Hospital have also stood side by side for years, forging links that continue to this day.
+The Butchers' Hall and St Bartholomew's Hospital have stood side by side for years, forging links that continue to this day.

-The Butchers' also maintains close relations with Commonwealth and international associations.
+The Butchers' maintains close relations with Commonwealth and international associations.
 For instance, the Australian High Commissioner and New Zealand High Commissioner are customarily granted the Honorary Freedom of the Company.

 St Bartholomew-the-Great is the Butchers' adopted Church, and is where the Company's Annual Church Service takes place prior to Common Hall.
 The Honorary Chaplain to the Master Butcher is often the Rector of St Barts.